mircea-pavel-anton/pifetch/README.md

 For this piece of code to work, you need to have `docker`, `lshw` and `vcgencmd` available on your Raspberry Pi.

-For `docker`, you can follow [this guide](https://dev.to/rohansawant/installing-docker-and-docker-compose-on-the-raspberry-pi-in-5-simple-steps-3mgl).
+To get `docker` up and running you can follow one of the million guides online, such as [this one](https://dev.to/rohansawant/installing-docker-and-docker-compose-on-the-raspberry-pi-in-5-simple-steps-3mgl).
-For `lshw`, a basic `apt-get install` is sufficient: `sudo apt-get install lshw`.
-As for `vcgencmd`, it comes preinstalled in Raspbian, so I suggest you use that.
-For other distros, you have to look it up yourself.
+As for the other 2, you can use `apt` to install `lshw`, just like that: `sudo apt-get install lshw`, and `vcgencmd` comes installed by default on Raspbian and Ubuntu 20.10, so that shouldn't be a problem.

 ## How to install